Learn whether you can safely use the Solo Stove on a deck, whether wooden or composite, or a concrete patio.

 While the Solo Stove may not get quite that hot, even at 800℉, any material that is not significantly resistant to temperatures of that intensity will burn.

-Though most heat will radiate upwards and outwards, some heat will radiate downwards, and to prevent damage to your deck; it's wise to have some air space between the Solo Stove fire pit and the deck.
+Though most heat will radiate upwards and outwards, some heat will radiate downwards.
+To prevent damage to your deck, it's wise to have some air space between the Solo Stove fire pit and the deck.

-The same would apply to the burning or smoldering embers that get ejected from the fire, as you don't want those landing on a wooden deck still glowing hot as this will damage the wood.
+The same logic applies to the burning or smoldering embers that get ejected from the fire.
+You do not want those landing on a wooden deck still glowing hot as this will damage the wood.

 Of course, the simple way to avoid all of this is to move the the Solo Stove fire pit to a cleared grass area, concrete, or gravel away from the deck, but that detracts from the experience.

-So to protect your deck, we recommend using the Solo Stove Stand along with a good heat deflecting fire pit mat to help reflect some of that that radiate heat back upwards.
+So to protect your deck, we recommend using the Solo Stove Stand along with a good heat deflecting fire pit mat to help reflect some of that that radiant heat back upwards.

 Can You Use The Solo Stove On A Composite Deck?